AswinK-S/Backend_SRD_Ayurveda/README.md

-# git Backend for the SRD ayurveda project
+#  Backend for the SRD ayurveda project

 Its a backend built using node and express framework.
 Used typescript and MongoDB as database.
 This is a project that can be used for a single hospital , where the patients can book an appoinment